The Yarkon Advantage

 Self Hosted Option

 Sometimes, you cannot share your AWS keys with anyone or anything, not even a secure cloud service such as Yarkon.
 For that, we have the Enterprise Edition.
 Run it inside your VPC, on your EC2, after installing it from an AMI.
 The AMI is completely stand alone, it need not have access to anything other than few AWS services.
-You do not need to install your AWS keys on the server.
-Just create the IAM Role and run the AMI under that role.
+You do not need to enter your AWS keys in Yarkon.
+Just use the one-click set up available from the AWS MarketPlace, and the instance role will be created automatically.
 So even if your VPC is somehow compromised, and the hacker somehow gains SSH access to the server running Yarkon, they still cannot get your keys.
-For more, see this document.